 - It is not possible to capture every occupation across every department.
-You may have occupations in your department that do not fit the descriptions in the Campus Housing Index.
-Enter data for all housing employees that fit the occupation descriptions. - Only include employees that mostly fit into the occupation descriptions provided. - If an employee's duties span more than one occupation, include the position in the occupation where 75% or more of their time is spent. (e.g., Typically, or on average, Employee A spends 75% of their time doing conduct, and 25% doing assignments, so Employee A should be included in the occupation related to conduct). - Enter all monetary values in U.S. dollars, and round to the nearest whole dollar amount.
-Tools are provided in the survey to convert currency and to annualize an hourly wage. - For any data point representative of multiple people on your campus (e.g., you have 3 Resident Directors), average the data for those three persons.

-• Save your answers on the bottom of each page.
+You may have occupations that do not fit the descriptions in the CHI.
+Enter data for all housing employees that fit the occupation descriptions. - Only include employees that mostly fit the occupation descriptions provided. - If an employee's duties span more than one occupation, include the position in the occupation where 75% or more of their time is spent. (e.g., typically, or on average, Employee A spends 75% of their time doing conduct, and 25% doing assignments, so Employee A should be included in the occupation related to conduct). - Enter all monetary values in U.S. dollars and round to the nearest whole dollar amount.
+Tools are provided in the survey to convert currency and to annualize an hourly wage. - For any data point representative of multiple people on your campus (e.g., you have 3 Resident Directors), average the data for those three people. - Save your answers at the bottom of each page.
 The "Save" action will add commas and display all automatic calculations.
 Take the time to review these calculations as they can help you identify data entry errors.